 Sleep Apnea affects over 42,000,000 adults in the USA!
-A recent study showed that one in ten Australians suffer from undiagnosed obstructive sleep apnea; in the males aged 40–69 years, this could be as high as 49 %, and in males aged over 70 years, as high as 62 %!
+A recent study showed that one in ten Australians suffer from diagnosed obstructive sleep apnea; in the males aged 40–69 years, this could be as high as 49 %, and in males aged over 70 years, as high as 62 %!
 So what is sleep apnea?
-What causes it and how do you treat it?
+What causes it, and how do you treat it?

 What is sleep apnea?

 Apnea literally means stopping breathing.
-So if you suffer from sleep apnea, when you're sleeping, the air stops flowing to your lungs for 10 seconds or more.
-When you stop breathing, your blood oxygen levels drop and this triggers your brain to just wake up out of sleep for a microsecond, so you can take a breath and then you fall asleep again, and this cycle continues throughout the night.
+So if you suffer from sleep apnea, the air stops flowing to your lungs for 10 seconds or more when you’re sleeping.
+When you stop breathing, your blood oxygen levels drop, which triggers your brain to wake up out of sleep for a microsecond, so you can take a breath and then fall asleep again, and this cycle continues throughout the night.

-Now this stopping of your breathing can happen many times an hour night after night and it can not only affect the quality of your sleep and your sleep cycle, but it also puts your body in a very stressful environment at a time when it's supposed to be resting relaxing and recovering from the day's activities.
+This stopping of your breathing can happen many times an hour, night after night.
+And it can not only affect the quality of your sleep and your sleep cycle and put your body in a very stressful environment when it’s supposed to be resting, relaxing, and recovering from the day’s activities.

-Left untreated sleep apnea can cause some pretty severe health consequences, these include stroke, heart disease, heart attacks, high blood pressure, diabetes, depression, car accidents as well as a list of other things.
+Untreated sleep apnea can cause some pretty severe health consequences, including stroke, heart disease, heart attacks, high blood pressure, diabetes, depression, car accidents, and a list of other things.

-So we must do get tested for sleep apnea if we do think there might be something going on with our sleep.
+So we must get tested for sleep apnea if we think there might be something going on with our sleep.

 There are three main types of sleep apnea: obstructive sleep apnea, central sleep apnea, and mixed sleep apnea.